JialuJialu/Social-Dynamic-Lab/vesta/jupyter.md

 users use the same port then it will result in conflicts.
 The number itself is arbitrary but must be the same in all of these commands.

+Please notify an admin when you choose a port number.

 ## On your local machine:

 You must have Jupyter Notebooks installed locally.
 You can find instructions on